Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         };
         readonly "error-indicator-describes-resolution": {
             readonly type: "boolean";
-            readonly message: "Does the error indicator describe, in text, the cause of the error or how\n      to resolve it?";
+            readonly message: "Does the error indicator describe, in text, the cause of the error or how to resolve it?";
         };
         readonly "error-indicator-identifies-form-field": {
             readonly type: "boolean";